Understanding Adult Literacy in the U. S.

 In order to help understand and improve the ability of the adult education system to provide services, researchers funded by the Institute of Education Sciences have been conducting various research projects in partnership with adult education providers.
-Two such studies include:
+Four such studies include:

 - For example, Career Pathways Programming for Lower-Skilled Adults and Immigrants conducted mixed-methods research in partnership with Chicago, Houston, and Miami.
 This work helped each city understand what types of career pathways adult education programs were offering and who was participating in such programing.
 This type of information helps programs, cities, and the system more broadly understand and adjust to the needs of learners and communities.